Why Slang Changes Faster Than Dictionaries: The Speed Gap in Language Evolution

 Reason 3: Publication Cycles

-Reason 4: Establishment vs. Trending
+Reason 4: The Establishment Threshold

 The challenge: Dictionaries document established language, not trending terms.